brandon-edwards/OpenFederatedLearning/README.md

 ### Requirements

-- OS: Primarily tested on Ubuntu 16.04 and 18.04.
-Code should be OS-agnostic, but scripts may not be.
+- OS: Primarily tested on Ubuntu 16.04 and 18.04, but code should be OS-agnostic.
+(Optional shell scripts may not be).
 - Python 3.5+
 - Makefile setup scripts require python3.x-venv
 - Sample models require TensorFlow 1.x or PyTorch.
 Primarily tested with TensorFlow 1.13-1.15.2 and Pytorch 1.2-1.6